 Frequently asked questions

-Businesses including self-employed people are allowed to defer GST/HST payments and customs duties for imports until June.
+For the 2019 tax year (filed in 2020), businesses including self-employed people are allowed to defer GST/HST payments and customs duties for imports until June.

 Where there is difficulty in making payments, the CRA is very flexible in arranging payment plans.
 Affected taxpayers may also be eligible to receive relief by submitting Form RC4288 Request for Taxpayer Relief – Cancel or Waive Penalties or Interest; requests are evaluated on a case-by-case basis.